waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   A strange tree blocks Route 36.
     *   Bill is at the Pokémon Center in Ecruteak City.
 His father is at the Game Corner.

-## VIII.
-Team Strategy & Analysis
+## V. Team Strategy & Analysis
 *   `team_analyst` Report (Turn 24443):
     *   Training Priority: Miasma.
     *   Move Recommendations: For Vulcan, replace EMBER with a coverage TM.
 For Miasma, keep HYPNOSIS and CURSE, but replace the weak LICK when possible.
 For Gambit, focus on raising happiness for evolution.
     *   Team Weaknesses: Severe weakness to Ground-type attacks.
 Lack of coverage against Water and Rock types.
 A Grass or Water-type Pokémon is needed for balance.

-## X. Failed Hypotheses & Corrections
+## VI.
+Failed Hypotheses & Corrections
 *   **Trigger Path Hypothesis (Failed):** My hypothesis that walking from (26, 24) to (20, 24) would make the Farfetch'd reappear at (15, 25) was incorrect.
 Instead, walking this path caused the entire puzzle to reset, with the Farfetch'd returning to its starting position at (29, 22).
 This implies an unknown reset trigger exists along that path.

-## XI.
+## VII.
 Untested Assumptions & Falsification
 *   **Assumption 1:** The only way to exit Ilex Forest is through the northern gatehouse to Route 34.
 *   **Alternative Hypothesis:** There may be another exit, possibly requiring an HM like Surf to cross the water areas.
 *   **Test Plan:** If I fully explore all currently accessible paths and do not find the exit, I will systematically re-explore the forest's boundaries to look for hidden paths or interactions.